May Calamawy: Career

 Calamawy started her career acting in short films and used to be credited with her full name, May El Calamawy.
 She later shortened her stage name to May Calamawy.
 After attending college, she participated in the New York Arab American Comedy Festival.

 In 2006, she made her feature film debut in Thursday, directed by Thadd Williams.
 From 2009 to 2014, she was dividing her time between Dubai and Abu Dhabi, acting in shorts and a TV pilot.
 Her first major film role was in Tobe Hooper's 2013 supernatural horror film Djinn, the first horror film to be produced in the United Arab Emirates.

 In 2017, she had a recurring role in the National Geographic miniseries The Long Road Home, and guest-starring roles in The Brave and Madam Secretary.
 The following year, she guest-starred in the CBS crime drama television series FBI.
 In October 2018, it was announced that she would have a recurring role in the Hulu comedy-drama series Ramy, playing Ramy's sister, Dena Hassan.
 In 2020, she voiced Ellie Malik in the video game NBA 2K21.
 In 2021, she appeared in the comedy film Together Together, with Ed Helms and Patti Harrison.

 In 2022, Calamawy starred in the Disney+ miniseries Moon Knight, based on the Marvel Comics featuring the character of the same name, where she portrayed Layla El-Faouly, an Egyptian archeologist and estranged wife of Marc Spector (portrayed by Oscar Isaac), who later becomes the Scarlet Scarab, the first Egyptian and first Arab superhero in the Marvel Cinematic Universe.
 Her character made her comic debut in September 2023 as the new Scarlet Scarab on Moon Knight Vol. 9 #25.

 In July 2022, she joined the voice cast of the animated television series Moon Girl and Devil Dinosaur as a guest star.
 The show premiered on Disney Channel and Disney+ in 2023.

 In May 2023, Calamawy joined the cast of Ridley Scott's Gladiator II and it was originally announced that she would play an important character, but her scenes were cut and she only appeared in an uncredited non-speaking background role as a companion of Denzel Washington's character in a few scenes.

 In 2025, Calamawy played five different characters in Duke Johnson's thriller The Actor.

-In April 2025, she joined the cast of Lee Cronin's supernatural horror film The Mummy.
+In 2026, she portrayed Detective Dalia Zaki in Lee Cronin's supernatural horror film The Mummy.

+Upcoming projects

+In August 2025, Calamawy joined the cast of the upcoming Netflix series Mercenary: An Extraction Series, as executive Priscilla Ragab.
+In May 2026, she joined the cast of Reid Carolin's film Isle of Man.